Small town evacuated after oil train derails in North Dakota

 Just last Friday, the U.S. Department of Transportation and Canada's Transport Ministry announced new rules for oil trains, including phasing out older tank cars, adding electronic braking systems and imposing speed limits.
 The measures were all meant to reduce the frequency and severity of oil train crashes.

-BNSF said the tank cars involved were non-jacketed CPC-1232 models, which the new rules will render obsolete within five years.
+In a statement confirming the accident, BNSF said the tank cars involved were unjacketed CPC-1232 models, which the new rules will render obsolete within five years.

-BNSF is leading remediation efforts, although Hess said it stands ready to assist.
-The National Transportation Safety Board said it would send a team to the site.

 Heimdal is one of the many small towns that dot the central North Dakota landscape and have co-existed with rail lines for decades.
 It has only seven streets and directly abuts the BNSF line, which has a spur to offload grain and other commodities.